 For instance, offer concise choices with a goal to the same outcome.
 Likewise, you can begin reinforcing positive behavior as you use proven routines.

-Make sure you also read The Ultimate List of Rewards to Improve your Child’s Behavior for more tools to help you diminish behavioral issues.
+Once you join our course above, you’ll also get The Ultimate List of Rewards to Improve your Child’s Behavior so be sure to read that for more tools to help you diminish behavioral issues.

 Seek out a behavioral strategist for professional support